Christian VII

-Christian VII (29 January 1749 – 13 March 1808) was a monarch of the House of Oldenburg who was King of Denmark–Norway and Duke of Schleswig and Holstein from 1766 until his death in 1808.
-For his motto he chose: "Gloria ex amore patriae" ("Glory through love of the fatherland").

-Christian VII's reign was marked by mental illness and for most of his reign, Christian was only nominally king.
-His royal advisers changed depending on who won power struggles around the throne.
-From 1770 to 1772, his court physician Johann Friedrich Struensee was the de facto ruler of the country and introduced progressive reforms signed into law by Christian VII.
-Struensee was deposed by a coup in 1772, after which the country was ruled by Christian's stepmother, Juliane Marie of Brunswick-Wolfenbüttel, his half-brother Frederick, and the Danish politician Ove Høegh-Guldberg.
-From 1784 until Christian VII's death in 1808, Christian's son, later Frederick VI, acted as unofficial regent.
+Christian VII (29 January 1749 – 13 March 1808) was King of Denmark and Norway and Duke of Schleswig and Holstein from 1766 until his death in 1808.
+He was affected by mental illness and was only nominally king for most of his reign.
+His royal advisers changed depending on the outcome of power struggles.
+From 1770 to 1772, his court physician Johann Friedrich Struensee was the de facto ruler of the country and introduced progressive reforms signed into law by the king.
+Struensee was deposed by a coup in 1772, after which the country was ruled by Christian's stepmother, Queen Dowager Juliane Marie of Brunswick-Wolfenbüttel, his half-brother Hereditary Prince Frederick, and the Danish politician Ove Høegh-Guldberg.
+From 1784 until Christian VII's death in 1808, Christian's son, later Frederick VI, acted as unofficial prince regent.

 Early life

 Birth and family

-Christian was the son of King Frederick V and his first wife Louise of Great Britain.
-He was born in the Queen's Bedchamber at Christiansborg Palace, the royal residence in Copenhagen.
-He was baptized a few hours later the same day.
+Christian was born in the early hours of the morning on 29 January 1749 at Christiansborg Palace, the royal residence in Copenhagen.
+He was the fourth child and second son of the reigning monarch of Denmark–Norway, King Frederick V, and his first wife Louise of Great Britain.
+The newborn prince was baptized later the same day in the afternoon by the royal confessor Johannes Bartholomæus Bluhme, and was named after his late grandfather, King Christian VI.
 His godparents were King Frederick V (his father), Queen Dowager Sophie Magdalene (his paternal grandmother), Princess Louise (his aunt) and Princess Charlotte Amalie (his grand-aunt).

 A former heir to the throne, also named Christian, had died in infancy in 1747, and the newborn was thus crown prince from birth; therefore, hopes were high for the future of the new heir apparent.
-Christoph Willibald Gluck, then conductor of the royal opera troupe, composed the opera La Contesa dei Numi ("The Contention of the Gods"), in which the Olympian Gods gather at the banks of the Great Belt and discuss who in particular should protect the new prince.
+Christoph Willibald Gluck, then conductor of the royal opera troupe, composed the opera La Contesa dei Numi (The contention of the gods), in which the Olympian gods gather at the banks of the Great Belt and discuss who in particular should protect the new prince.

 At birth, Christian had two elder sisters, Princess Sophia Magdalena and Princess Wilhelmina Caroline, and the family was joined by another daughter, Princess Louise in 1750.
-In 1751, almost three years after Christian's birth, his mother Queen Louise died during her sixth pregnancy, just aged 27 years.
+In 1751, almost three years after Christian's birth, his mother Queen Louise died during her sixth pregnancy, aged just 27 years.
 The following year, his father married Duchess Juliana Maria of Brunswick-Wolfenbüttel, who gave birth to Christian's half-brother, Prince Frederick in 1753.